hazem-elsaayed/Guest-Book-App/README.md

 Then open a new terminal window inside the **gb-front-end** folder.
 Finally start the front end with `$ npm start` at port 3000

+## Usage
+First of all you have to create an account to get to the app <br/>
+Once you login you can add new post by clicking on **Add New Post** button in the navigation bar.
+It will take you to a form where you have to enter a post title and post description then click submit<br/>
+You can then edit or delete the posts you created by clicking on **Edit** / **Delete** buttons below the post or reply to any other post by typing a reply in the textbox and clicking on **Reply** button on the home page

 ## More Information

 ## Backend